urban233/PySSA/docs/pyssa-documentation/docs/help/proteins/index.md

     This contains all basic information related to the protein object.

 # Proteins Overview
 PySSA can be used to store protein structures.
-It is the second central object type.
+It is one of the central object types.

 [Proteins Tab :material-chevron-double-right: ](proteins_tab.md)